munificent/craftinginterpreters/book/classes.md

 </aside>

-Parsing is simple since it's a single token (which our lexer already recognizes as a reserved word):
+Parsing is simple since it's a single token which our lexer already recognizes as a reserved word:

 ^code parse-this (2 before, 2 after)

-You can start to see how `this` works like a variable when we get to the
+You can start to see how `this` works like a variable when we get to the resolver.
-resolver:

 ^code resolver-visit-this

 We resolve it exactly like any other local variable using "this" as the name for the "variable".
 Of course, that's not going to work right now, because "this" *isn't* declared in any scope.
-Let's fix that over in `visitClassStmt()`:
+Let's fix that over in `visitClassStmt()`.

 ^code resolver-begin-this-scope (2 before, 1 after)

 Before we step in and start resolving the method bodies, we push a new scope and define "this" in it as if it were a variable.
-Then, when we're done, we discard
+Then, when we're done, we discard that surrounding scope.
-it:

 ^code resolver-end-this-scope (2 before, 1 after)